andrewmiroshnichenko/se-timer/README.md

  - `hh`.
 Displays hours (value interval from 00 to 99);
  - `hh:mm`.
 Displays hours (value interval from 00 to 99) and minutes (value interval from 00 to 59);
  - `hh:mm:ss`.
 Displays hours (value interval from 00 to 99), minutes (value interval from 00 to 59) and seconds (value interval from 00 to 59);
- - `hh:mm:ss:ms`.
+ - `hh:mm:ss.ms`.
 Displays hours (value interval from 00 to 99), minutes (value interval from 00 to 59), seconds (value interval from 00 to 59) and milliseconds (value interval from 000 to 999);
  - `mm:ss`.
 Displays  minutes (value interval from 00 to 59) and seconds (value interval from 00 to 59);
- - `mm:ss:ms`.
+ - `mm:ss.ms`.
 Displays  minutes (value interval from 00 to 59), seconds (value interval from 00 to 59) and milliseconds (value interval from 000 to 999);
- - `ss:ms`.
+ - `ss.ms`.
 Displays seconds (value interval from 00 to 59) and milliseconds (value interval from 000 to 999);

 ```html
       <se-timer format="hh"></se-timer>